Skip to Main Content

 Being a parent adds a layer of complexity to any divorce.
 Child custody is often a hotly contested issue, and emotions can run high.
 However, despite the importance of custody to each parent, a judge determines custody based on what is in the child’s best interests.

 Contact our firm today if you are considering divorce and have children, or if you have received divorce papers and are worried about losing contact with your children.
-We can analyze your rights and how a court will likely decide custody and child support.
+We can analyze your rights and how a court will likely decide custody.
 We can also strategize to get a custody arrangement that works for you and protects your relationship with your children.

 What is Child Custody?